What is an executor?

 Our highly experienced Probate team deals with estate administation both locally throughout Wiltshire, Hampshire and Dorset, and throughout England and Wales– from our offices in Salisbury, Andover, Fordingbridge and Amesbury.

-In particular, we can also assist you if you are an expat but have been appointed as executor under a will in England and Wales. we have done this many times before – taking instructions by phone, email and Skype video or FaceTime.
+In particular, we can also assist you if you are an expat but have been appointed as executor under a will in England and Wales.
+We have done this many times before – taking instructions by phone, email and Zoom video.